-In addition, the center has equipment associated with supplying power, controlling temperature, and suppressing fires.
-An indicator of the security level is provided by the tier/rating as defined by the American National Standards Institute (ANSI) in its stan-dard ANSI/TIA-942.
-Requirements of tier/rating 4, the highest, were the guiding principles in the design of the SAP data center.
+A data center has equipment associated with supplying power, controlling temperature, and suppressing fires.
+An indicator of the security level is provided by the tier or rating as defined by the American National Standards Institute (ANSI) in its standard ANSI/TIA-942.
+Requirements of the highest tier or rating were the guiding principles in the design of the SAP data center.

-Whether fire, data breach, or hardware defect, our data centers are protected against many hazards.
+From fire and data breach to hardware defect, our data centers are protected against many hazards.
 At regular intervals, SAP’s data center technology and infrastructure are tested and certified.

 SAP cloud services are provided in various data centers worldwide.
 For detailed information, see the data center location map above.

 The key to success of SAP data centers lies in the comprehensive design of every individual component and within the redundancy of critical components.
 Learn more about power supply, cooling, and controlled access.